Does Car Insurance Cover Theft? Stolen Car Coverage Explained

 When considering auto insurance policies and their theft coverage, car insurance has many options.
 Understanding the different types of coverages and what they do is key.

 The best insurance for theft is comprehensive coverage.
-This coverage is for “other than collision” incidents.
+This coverage is for “other than collision” accidents.

 Comprehensive auto insurance is optional and covers damages to the car from theft such as broken glass, fires, vandalism and natural disasters.

-Collision coverage is for damages to your car from a collision with another car or object, like a telephone pole.
-I want you to know that these coverages won’t help if your car gets stolen.
+Collision insurance is for damages to your car from a collision with another car or object, like a telephone pole.

 Some insurance providers also offer add-on coverages or endorsements that can provide additional theft coverage or benefits like rental vehicle coverage if your car gets stolen.